UGANDA BIRDING TOUR: DETAILED ITINERARY

 Other likely species at Mabamba include White-breasted and Reed (or Long-tailed) Cormorants, Little Egret, Squacco Heron, Hamerkop, African Openbill, Yellow-billed Duck, African Fish Eagle (with its call that is so evocative of the African wilderness), Long-toed Lapwing, Grey-headed Gull, Gull-billed and White-winged Terns, Pied and Giant Kingfishers, the tiny Malachite Kingfisher, Winding and Red-faced Cisticolas, the confiding Swamp Flycatcher and Black-and-white Mannikin.
 The uncommon Lesser Jacana sometimes occurs.

 We will also encounter a good variety of open country and woodland birds today, such as Western Cattle Egret, Black-headed Heron, Hadada Ibis, Yellow-billed Kite, African Marsh Harrier, African Harrier-Hawk, Shikra, Lizard Buzzard, Palm-nut Vulture, Grey Kestrel, Red-eyed Dove, Blue-spotted Wood Dove, African Green Pigeon, the impressive Great Blue Turaco, Eastern Grey Plantain-eater (constantly uttering its strange call), White-browed Coucal, Mottled Spinetail, Little, White-rumped and African Palm Swifts, Speckled Mousebird, Woodland Kingfisher, Broad-billed Roller, Crowned Hornbill, African Pied Hornbill (the local form is sometimes split as Congo Pied Hornbill), the grotesque-looking Black-and-white-casqued Hornbill, African Pied Wagtail, Angola Swallow, Dark-capped Bulbul (split from Common), African Thrush, Tawny-flanked Prinia, Grey-backed Camaroptera, Grey-capped Warbler, Pied Crow, Splendid and Rüppell’s Long-tailed Starlings, Olive-bellied and Red-chested Sunbirds, the gorgeous Orange Weaver, Black-headed, Northern Brown-throated, Yellow-backed, Vieillot’s Black and Slender-billed Weavers, Northern Grey-headed Sparrow, Bronze Mannikin and Yellow-fronted Canary.
 If we are lucky, we will also see the nomadic Weyns’s Weaver and even the migratory Blue Swallow.

 Jinja is situated at the ‘Source of the Nile’, the place where the Victoria Nile leaves Lake Victoria before plummeting down the Owen Falls at the start of its long journey to the Mediterranean, a geographical phenomenon that seems of little concern to the African Darters perched in the waterside bushes.

-Ultimate Uganda: Day 2 By steadily and stealthily working the wide trails of Mabira Forest we will enjoy one of Uganda’s magnificent forest reserves.
+Uganda: Day 3 By steadily and stealthily working the wide trails of Mabira Forest near Jinja we will enjoy one of Uganda’s magnificent forest reserves.
 Great Blue Turacos are marvellously common and leap dexterously from branch to branch, often spoiling one’s concentration as one peers at some small shape high in the canopy.